Rule #5-10

 Highly Composite Numbers

 Dimensions are numbers with strings attached to the real world.
-They are a way for us to record the sizes of things, whether as a record of something built or as a requirement of something to be built.
 In the applied mathematics of the built environment, dimensions are one of the primary tools.
-They allow us to manipulate the environment first conceptually before doing it physically; we can combine, extend, divide, or multiply lots with a simple calculation.
-This act of manipulation is design.
+They allow us to manipulate the environment first conceptually before doing so physically; we can combine, extend, divide, or multiply with a simple calculation.
 Easier methods of manipulation will make the design process that much more efficient.
-The search for a better method of manipulation (a better system of dimensions) can therefore begin as an exercise in finding the most flexible numbers.
+The search for a better method of manipulation (a better system of dimensions) can begin as an exercise in finding the most flexible numbers.

 A.C.
 Aitken, Professor of Mathematics at the University of Edinburgh, described the dozen’s benefits this way: